jck-18/gitlab-enagament/README.md

 - Implement more sophisticated chunking strategies
 - Add support for more document formats
-- Integrate with a production-ready LLM for response generation
+- Integrate with additional LLM providers
 - Implement a web interface for easier interaction
 - Add support for document filtering based on metadata